hashicorp/setup-terraform/README.md

    the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs named `stdout`, `stderr`, and `exitcode` respectively.
 Defaults to `true`.
 - `cleanup_workspace` - (optional) The Terraform binary file is downloaded to a temporary directory.
-   This parameter will be used to clean that directory.
-Defaults to `true`.
+   This parameter controls whether to clean that directory.
+Defaults to `false`.

 ## Outputs